 Downey and Feldman (1998) showed that rejection sensitive people in couple relationships tended to see merely ‘insensitive’ behaviour from their partners as intentional rejection.
 They found that couples were one or more partners were sensitive to rejection were more dissatisfied with their relationship than those couples were neither partner was rejection sensitive.
 The origins of the relationship dissatisfaction were found to arise from the behaviour of the relationship sensitive partner: (i) acting out jealousy with their partner, (ii) seeking to ‘protect’ oneself by reducing emotional supportiveness, and (iii) enacting hostility towards their partner.
 In each instance, the rejection sensitive partner acting out of fear of rejection made it more likely they would be rejected.
 There is evidence that rejection sensitivity can improve though counselling.
 Furthermore, that issues of rejection sensitivity enacted in couple relationships can also improve, see below.

 Rejection sensitivity is composed of two parts, and in the couple relationship specifically, these are considered to be: 1) the emotional part with fearful/ anxious feelings around the partner and 2) the cognitive/ thinking part that appraises situations in the relationship as likely to lead to rejection.
 Rejection sensitivity is measured using the Adult Rejection Sensitivity Questionnaire (A-RSQ) which provides scenarios in the couple relationship and asks about feelings and thoughts about each scenario.
-Research at this service suggests that rejection sensitivity in the couple relationship can improve and the following graph shows for twelve clients to December 2018 a reduction in rejection sensitivity that is both large (ES = 1.27) and statistically significant (p = .001), after an average of twelve sessions:
+Research at this service suggests that rejection sensitivity in the couple relationship can improve and the following graph shows for sixteen clients to February 2019 a reduction in rejection sensitivity that is both large (ES = 1.38) and statistically significant (p = .001), after an average of fifteen sessions:

 This naturalistic research showed on average large improvements in couple relationships during both couple and individual counselling, even if there were other co-occuring problems.
 There were also on average large improvements in co-occuring problems, such as clinical distress, depression and anxiety, during couples counselling.